bcgsc/biobloom/README.md

 If used in an job based automated cluster environment where users have their own allocated storage they should make sure they have space for the output bloom filter.
 When categorizing reads they should make sure they have space for the output (if they want the reads `--fa` or `--fq`) which will be roughly the size of the input files since all they are doing is partitioning the reads the reads.

 #### CPU:
 There is no cpu minimum speed or number of cores, though it will run faster with more and faster cpus.
 In terms of a maximum, speed can become I/O bound quickly.
 When using only a few bloom filters(<5) in BBC the number of cores (>4) may not matter too much, but you will get better performance with multiple threads if more bloom filters are used at the same time.
-Also BBM does not yet fully support threads (though if critically needed I think I could implement this fully - contact me).

 <a name="6"></a>
 ## 6. Advanced options and Best Practices